-The Northern Coin System is 67 miles in length, with its current full-length toll at \$4.09 or \$4.50 for SunPass® or cash customers, respectively (Leesburg barrier toll of \$2.81 or \$3.00 plus a toll adjustment of \$1.28 or \$1.50, respectively, collected at the Three Lakes Plaza).
-By vehicle classification and payment method, the current tolls on the Northern Coin System (shown in Table 9) are classified by the same toll multiples as those on the HEFT and Southern Coin System of the Mainline.
+\$1.32 or \$1.50, respectively, collected at the Three Lakes Plaza).
+By vehicle classification and payment method, the current tolls on the Northern Coin System (shown in Table 9) are classified by the same toll multiples as those on SR 821 (HEFT) and Southern Coin System of the Mainline.